parmindersingh1/packet-6/README.md

 ### Running application during development

-The iaccelwebui project comes preconfigured with a local development webserver.
+The packet-6 project comes preconfigured with a local development webserver.
 It is a node.js tool called [http-server][http-server].
 You can start this webserver with `npm start` but you may choose to install the tool globally: